Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-One of the aims of this article is to unify these concepts using a topos-theoretic notion called Lawvere-Tierney topology, which can be viewed as a generalization of Grothendieck topology \cite{SGL}.
-Various toposes associated with computability theory have been studied, including the effective topos \cite{Hey82}, realizability toposes \cite{vOBook}, the recursive topos \cite{Mul82}, the Muchnik topos \cite{BaSi16}, and other unnamed toposes in \cite[Section 4.3]{Bau00} and \cite{XuPhD15}.
+One of the aims of this article is to unify these notions using a topos-theoretic notion called Lawvere-Tierney topology, which can be viewed as a generalization of Grothendieck topology \cite{SGL}.
+Various toposes associated with computability theory have been studied, including the effective topos \cite{Hey82}, realizability toposes \cite{vOBook}, the recursive topos \cite{Mul82}, the Muchnik topos \cite{BaSi16}, and sheaf toposes for realizability \cite{AwBa08}.
 The first topos, the effective topos, is often considered to be the world of computable mathematics, where every function is computable, and every property is computably witnessed.
 The second topos is a generalization of the first topos, and this article also mentions a further generalization, relative realizability toposes (e.g., the Kleene-Vesley topos \cite{vOBook}).
-The first two (and its relatives) are quite natural toposes based on Kleene's realizability interpretation (i.e., an interpretation of intuitionistic arithmetic using computable functions) and are the most deeply studied of these; see e.g.~\cite{vOBook}.
+The first two (and its relatives) are quite natural toposes based on Kleene's realizability interpretation (i.e., an interpretation of intuitionistic arithmetic using computable functions; see e.g.~\cite{Tro98,vO02}) and are the most deeply studied of these; see also \cite{vOBook}.

+All others are Grothendieck toposes, the third \cite{Mul82} is the sheaf topos over the canonical Grothendieck topology on the monoid of total computable functions on $\N$, the fourth \cite{BaSi16} is on the poset of Muchnik degrees (the frame of Alexandrov open sets on the poset of Turing degrees), and the fifth \cite[Definition 2.13]{AwBa08} (see also \cite[Section 4.3]{Bau00}) can be seen as a good combination of the third and fourth ones.
+So, these are easy to define, but it seems difficult to precisely relate Grothendieck topologies to computability-theoretic notions like oracles.
+Nevertheless, it is possible to outline our idea in terms of Grothendieck topology, and it may be useful to do so: